kensnyder/moment-parseplus/README.md

 - To run tests, run `npm test`
 - To check coverage, run `npm run coverage`

+Unit tests require a global install of `full-icu` and `moment`.
+The test runner will attempt to install these if absent.

 ## Contributing

 Contributions are welcome.
 Please open a GitHub ticket for bugs or feature